Reusable vs Disposable

 We have also based our estimate of the long-term use of reusable cups on the actual usage of cups in the UK marketplace.

-Figures provided by Green Goblet show that they have roughly 2 million generic reusable cups in regular use in the UK.
+Figures provided by Re-uz ® UK (formerly Green Goblet) show that they have roughly 2 million generic reusable cups in regular use in the UK.
 These are reused on average at 15 events per year.

 This gives rise to an impact per cup as follows.